-On certain models the sofa converts to a bed,.
+On certain models the sofa converts to a bed.
 Lift up the front of the seat and pull out.
 Below the bed is a large upholstered, horizontal door that is opened by pulling straight out and hinging down.
 This exposes large plastic trays.
 This is a great place to store heavy items since it is low to the floor and in front the trailer.

-WARNING: To prevent possible injury, these legs must be lowered and locked into place after the top is pulled out and before putting weight on the bed.
+and locked into place after the top is pulled out and before putting weight on the bed.